 Dozens of restaurants in San Francisco open their doors on Christmas Eve.
 Most offer special menus so you can sit back, relax, and let the chef do all the work.

-Even though most have no yet released their menus, they are already taking reservations.
 Secure your spot early, by booking a table on OpenTable.com.

 If you want a unique experience for dinner this Christmas Eve, then check out this dinner cruise offered by Hornblower Cruises: